Table of Contents

 The filing rules apply whether you are paying the tax or reporting suspension of the tax.
 The following examples demonstrate these rules.

-John purchases a new taxable vehicle on January 3, 2014.
+John purchases a new taxable vehicle on November 3, 2016.
 The vehicle is required to be registered in his name.
-The vehicle is first used on the public highway in January.
-John must file another Form 2290 reporting the new vehicle by February 28, 2014, for the period beginning July 1, 2013, through June 30, 2014.
+The vehicle is first used on the public highway by driving it home from the dealership after purchasing it in November.
+John must file another Form 2290 reporting the new vehicle by December 31, 2016, for the period beginning November 1, 2016, through June 30, 2017.
+Because December 31, 2016, falls on a Saturday, John doesn't have to file until the next business day, January 3, 2017 (January 2 is the New Year's Day designated holiday as January 1 falls on a Sunday).
 To figure the tax, John would use Table I, later.

 Department of the Treasury